elia-mercatanti/deep-learning-symbolic-mathematics/README.md

 - `./dumped/prim_bwd_data/EXP_ID/data.infix`

 `data.prefix` and `data.infix` are two parallel files containing the same number of lines, with the same equations written in prefix and infix representations respectively.
-In these files, each line contains an input (e.g. the function to integrate) and the associated output (e.g. an integral) separated by a tab.
+In these files, each line contains an input (e.g., the function to integrate), and the associated output (e.g., an integral) separated by a tab.
 In practice, the model only operates on prefix data.
-The infix data is optional, but more human readable, and can be used for debugging purposes.
+The infix data is optional, but more human-readable, and can be used for debugging purposes.

 Note that some generators are very fast, such as `prim_bwd`, which only requires to generate a random function and to differentiate it.
 The others are significantly longer.
 For instance, the validity of differential equations is checked ( symbolically and numerically) after generation, which can be expensive.
-In our case, we generated the data across a large number of CPUs to create a large training set.
+In our case, we generated the data across many CPUs to create a large training set.
 For reproducibility, we provide our training / validation / test datasets in the links above.
 Generators can be made faster by decreasing the timeout generation time in `char_sp.py`, but this may slightly reduce the set of equations that the generator can produce.